These Loaded Breakfast Potatoes are a crispy potato hash covered in a heavenly mushroom gravy!

 This year will be no different, but I decided to make a breakfast meal inspired by the upcoming holiday.
 My mom makes an ultra-creamy sausage gravy with Pillsbury biscuits, so obviously my dish is a little different.
 Not to mention that I haven’t actually made vegan biscuits, yet, and I didn’t want to test them out on you until I have just the right recipe.
 So, instead of canned biscuits, I give you a potato hash!
 I love potatoes for breakfast, like immensely.

 If I had it my way, I would smother just about any item in the gravy that I created.
 When I was making it, I was thinking back to the Biscuit and Gravy side that I had at Hungry Tiger Too in PDX.
 It was a creamy, peppery, mushroom gravy, and although mine is a bit different, it still tastes really freakin’ good.
-Now, pair this ambrosial mushroom gravy with a flavorful potato hash-thing and you’ve got yourself a winning breakfast!
+Now, pair this ambrosial mushroom gravy with a flavorful potato hash-thing and you’ve got yourself a winning breakfast of loaded breakfast potatoes!

 - Salt & Pepper to taste